 Outside of the top three common classifications of sake — junmai, ginjo, and daiginjo — there are many other types and varieties that are influenced during and after the fermentation process.
 Here are a few other notable types of sake you may encounter.

-Honjozo: This type of sake incorporates a bit of distilled brewer’s alcohol to round out the flavor and aroma, making it smoother and easier to drink.
+Honjozo: This type of sake incorporates a bit of distilled brewer’s alcohol to round out the flavour and aroma, making it smoother and easier to drink.
 In honjozo sake, the rice is polished to 70%.
 This type tends to be lighter and easier to drink for most.
 It’s typically served warm.

 Futsuu: At the other end of the spectrum is futsuu, which is often referred to as table sake.
 It features little polish, usually between 70% and 90%, and is rather inexpensive.
 There may be rare futsuu finds that are enjoyable, but on the whole, most of it is more convenient than it is tasty.